daviddalpiaz/appliedstats/diagnostics.md

 \begin{center}\includegraphics{diagnostics_files/figure-latex/unnamed-chunk-14-1} \end{center}

-Above are histograms for each of the three regression we have been considering.
+Above are histograms for each of the three regression models we have been considering.
 Notice that the first, for `fit_1` appears very normal.
 The third, for `fit_3`, appears to be very non-normal.
 However `fit_2` is not as clear.
 It does have a rough bell shape, however, it also has a very sharp peak.
 For this reason we will usually use more powerful tools such as **Q-Q plots** and the **Shapiro-Wilk test** for assessing the normality of errors.

 ### Q-Q Plots